AgencyAgency/Fall2013LessonPlan/COURSE_SCHEDULE.md

 > *  Core iOS coding concepts - Storyboards, View Controllers, Views
 > * **Activities**: Periodical reading; Add to inspiration board/brainstorming
 > * **HW**: Find one thing from your reading that may be relevant.
+      * Download apps and do online research of competitive products.
+Analyze what are others doing successfully?
+Poorly?
+Anything you would want to consider in our own design?
 > * **PB**: Has the reading inspired anything new?

 **9/12 TH  Day 12**